Roti Island snake-necked turtle: Habitat

 The natural habitat of Chelodina mccordi includes swamps, rice terraces, and small lakes.

 Reproduction

-Adults of C. mccordi may have up to three breeding periods in a year.
+Adults of Chelodina mccordi may have up to three breeding periods in a year.
 A typical clutch consists of eight to fourteen eggs.
 The size of an egg is 30 × 20 mm and may weigh 8–10 g.
 The first hatchlings emerge after incubating for three months, and the last hatchlings leave after four months.
 Upon emerging, a hatchling's shell is about 28 × 20 mm and has yellow spots on the plastron, which become darker in a few weeks until the entire plastron becomes almost black.
 As the juveniles grow, their coloration progressively becomes paler until they finally achieve the color of the adults.

 Threats

 The Roti Island snake-necked turtle is one of the most desired turtles in the international pet trade.
 Even before it was scientifically described it was so over-collected that the legal trade was prohibited in 2001 due to its rarity.
 The two or three remaining populations live in an area of only 70 km2 (27 square miles) in the central highlands of Rote Island.
 It is still illegally captured and it is often offered on markets under the label of the New Guinea snake-necked turtle which is also legally protected.
 In 2004 it was listed in Appendix II of CITES.

 Outside of capture by humans there are few natural threats to this species.
 There are some reports of predation by feral pigs (Sus scrofa) and loss of habitat, but illegal capture and trade remain the primary threat.